evangelion-research/emerald-lsp/DESIGN.md

 and a GC'd runtime.
 The module system is the consequential one: the earlier version of this document listed "no cross-file resolution" as a large chunk of work Emerald let us skip.
 That is no longer true, and it changes the architecture — see §2.
+Separately, `pme` — the package manager for Emerald — has entered design as a Python driver over the same `-I` seam; what that means for this server is in the final subsection of §2, and the implementation plan for pme itself is in the appendix.
 The compiler-surgery list in §1 is unchanged and still blocks everything.

 ---